hdev14/hdev14/README.md

 Right now, I'm seeking to improve all my knowledge about software architecture and design of code.
 I also have a goal this year, a hobby goal actually, to start learning about Game Development.

-All my personal projects are here on the github, so feel free to look around :).

 ---

 **Last post on my Medium (portuguese only):**

 [Por que TDD é underrated?](https://hdev.medium.com/por-que-tdd-é-underrated-5e2bd5cef2a6)

+---

+**Are you curious about my skills?
+Or do you want to see some cool stuff about software in general?**

+So, feel free to see all my projects here 👇👇👇